 The goal of MUA is to break up scar tissue and fibrous adhesions that are causing you pain.
 This fibrous tissue often impedes the function of your joints, which causes inflammation and nerve irritation.
 While traditional pain remedies block the nerves from sending pain signals, they don’t address the underlying cause of your problem.

-During MUA, the specialists at AZ Pain Solutions stretch your soft tissue and manipulate your spine in order to break up the hard tissue that is the hallmark of scarring and adhesions.
+During MUA, the specialists at Arizona Pain Relief Treatment Center stretch your soft tissue and manipulate your spine in order to break up the hard tissue that is the hallmark of scarring and adhesions.
 After the manipulation, they inject anti-inflammatories into the area.

 The advantages of being under anesthesia are many:

 MUA has been in practice for 70 years, and it’s geared toward patients who find little relief in other treatments.

 When the anesthesia wears off, you’ll likely experience an immediate improvement in your pain levels and your range of motion.
 It’s up to you to maintain these results.

 While you were in pain, your body grew accustomed to operating in a certain way to compensate.
 Over the following 4-6 weeks after your treatment, you need to retrain and strengthen your muscles to prevent your condition from resurfacing.

 If you suffer from hard-to-treat chronic pain, call Arizona Pain Relief Treatment Center to learn more about manipulation under anesthesia.
 You can also use the online booking tool to schedule a consultation.